 Below is information with respect to the number of the warrants, and shares of common stock of Holdings owned by each of the warrantholders.
-The warrants are being registered to permit public secondary trading of the warrants and the common stock issued upon the exercise of the warrants, and the warrantholders may offer the warrants and common stock issued upon the exercise of the warrants for resale from time to time.
+We are registering the warrants to permit public secondary trading of the warrants and the common stock issued upon the exercise of the warrants, and the warrantholders may offer the warrants and common stock issued upon the exercise of the warrants for resale from time to time.
 See "Plan of Distribution."